-The Scheme's cash flow requirements are broadly expected to be met by the Principal Employer's contributions over the next few years, however where this is insufficient the Trustees would usually disinvest some of their non-LDI investments, usually to move the actual asset allocation towards its benchmark and usually excluding the LDI portfolio.
+The Scheme's cash flow requirements are broadly expected to be met by the Principal Employer's contributions at the current time.
+However where this is insufficient the Trustees would usually disinvest some of their non-LDI investments, usually to move the actual asset allocation towards its benchmark.
+In addition, following the cessation of contributions from the Principal Employer, the Trustees would consider drawing income from their investments where possible.